 Chemistry, Morphology, etc. There are numerous lignified cells in the bark of Cunoniaceae.
 That Bauera has 1:3 nodes may be connected with the fact that it sometimes lacks stipules, however, there is considerable vegetative variation in the genus: When the leaves are trifoliate, there are no stipules; when the leaves are simple, the stipules are foliaceous.
 Eucryphia and other Cunoniaceae have very small sieve tube plastids, those of the former have protein inclusions only and are about the smallest known (Behnke 1988b).
 The leaf teeth have a glandular apex: the lower branch of the main vein goes into the tooth, the other proceeds above it.
 Nodal anatomy is variable, as is stipule development; single interpetiolar stipules may be paired as primordia (Rutishauser & Dickison 1989).
 The flowers in an inflorescence often open almost simultaneously (Bradford & Barnes 2001) and sometimes centrifugally.
 The nectary varies in position from extrastaminal to intrastaminal.
 The pollen grains are typically very small.
 Cunonia has two oblique carpels (Engler 1930b).
 There are often five traces to each carpel.
 The endosperm is described as being oily by Cronquist (1981) and Mabberley (1997), but starchy by Hopkins and Hoogland (2002) and Bradford et al. (2004).
 It is not clear how common pachychalazal seeds are (see Doweld 1998a).

 Phylogeny.
 Morphological phylogenetic analyses of Cunoniaceae in the old sense, i.e. including Aphanopetalum (now Saxifragales), do not signal the latter out as being anything particularly distinctive (Hufford & Dickinson 1992; Orozco Pardo 2002).
-Morgan and Soltis (1993) early associated Baueraceae and Cunoniaceae.
-Acsmithia + Spiraeanthemum form a clade sister to the rest of the family (Bradford & Barnes 2001).
+Morgan and Soltis (1993) early associated Baueraceae and Cunoniaceae. the clade [Acsmithia + Spiraeanthemum] were sister to the rest of the family (Bradford & Barnes 2001).
 They have follicular fruits and vessel elements with scalariform perforation plates, but both features occur elsewhere in the family.
-Bradford (2002) discusses evolution in Cunonieae, while Sweeney et al. (2004) placed the distinctive and recently-discovered Hooglandia firmly in the family.
+Bradford (2002) discussed evolution in Cunonieae, while Sweeney et al. (2004) placed the distinctive and recently-discovered Hooglandia firmly within the family.

 Synonymy: Baueraceae Lindley, Belangeraceae J. Agardh, Callicomaceae J. Agardh, Davidsoniaceae Bange, Eucryphiaceae Gay, nom. cons., Spiraeanthemaceae Doweld